architect/arc.codes/src/shared/en/aws/quickstart.md

 ## AWS Setup

 You'll need an Amazon Web Services account and credentials set up your development machine.
+If you haven't done it before, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 On \*nix systems AWS Credentials are listed in:

 ```bash
 ~/.aws/credentials